Abhishekmishra-17/eb3_Mind-benders_Circular-queue-using-array/README.md

 <b> Experiment|     <b> Implementation of Circular Queue using array.

 <h5> About the Lab (Objective) : </h5>

-The main objective of this data structure lab is to implement the Circular Queue using array.
-In this lab students are able to understand the concepts Circular Queue and also understand the practical implementation of Circular Queue using array.
+The objective of this lab is to teach students various data structures and to explain them algorithms for performing various operations on these data structures.
+This lab complements the data structures course.
+Students will gain practical knowledge by writing and executing algorithm by using various data structures such as arrays, linked lists, stacks, queues, trees, graphs, hash tables and search trees.
 <h5> About the Experiment : </h5>
 Circular queue is a linear data structure.
 It follows FIFO (First In First Out) principle.
 In circular queue the last node is connected back to the first node to make a circle.
 Elements are added at the rear end and the elements are deleted at front end of the queue.
 The queue is considered as a circular queue when the positions 0 and MAX-1 are adjacent.
 Any position before front is also after rear.
 <h5> Target Audience : </h5>